granthooks/Carrier/memory-bank/productContext.md

 5. **Privacy Requirements**: Handling of user data and conversation history

 ## Related Systems
+1. **OpenAI Agent SDK**: The foundational SDK upon which Carrier is built, providing core agent capabilities and MCP support.
-1. **ElizaOS**: Node.js-based agent framework that inspired Carrier's architecture
+2. **ElizaOS**: Node.js-based agent framework that inspired Carrier's runtime loop architecture.
-2. **LangChain**: Framework for building applications with language models
+3. **LangChain**: Framework for building applications with language models.
-3. **AutoGPT**: Autonomous GPT-4 based agents
+4. **AutoGPT**: Autonomous GPT-4 based agents.
-4. **OpenAI Assistants API**: API for creating AI assistants with specific instructions
+5. **OpenAI Assistants API**: API for creating AI assistants with specific instructions.
-5. **Semantic Kernel**: Framework for integrating AI services with programming languages
+6. **Semantic Kernel**: Framework for integrating AI services with programming languages.
+7. **Model Context Protocol (MCP)**: The open protocol used for standardized tool and context provision.

 ## Notes
-The Carrier project draws significant inspiration from ElizaOS's runtime loop architecture while implementing it in Python.
-This allows us to leverage Python's strengths in areas like asynchronous programming (asyncio), data validation (Pydantic), and web services (FastAPI) while maintaining the core architectural patterns that make ElizaOS effective.
+The Carrier project is built upon the OpenAI Agent SDK and draws significant inspiration from ElizaOS's runtime loop architecture while implementing it in Python.
+This allows us to leverage Python's strengths in areas like asynchronous programming (asyncio), data validation (Pydantic), and web services (FastAPI) while utilizing the SDK's foundation for agent management and MCP integration.